Design history · Movements

 Jan Tschichold absorbed De Stijl’s typography through Bauhaus contacts and codified it into Die neue Typographie (1928).
 From Tschichold the principles routed into Swiss postwar design and from there into every modernist editorial system in use today.

-The movement’s broader cultural reach is huge.
-Yves Saint Laurent’s “Mondrian dress” (1965).
-L’Oréal Studio Line packaging.
-Tom Wolfe’s From Bauhaus to Our House uses Schröder as the visual shorthand for modernist domestic architecture.
-Every twentieth-century corporate identity that paints flat primary colour blocks against a white grid descends from De Stijl whether it knows it or not.
+The movement’s reach extended well beyond design practice.
+Yves Saint Laurent’s “Mondrian dress” (1965) brought the primary-colour grid to fashion.
+Tom Wolfe’s From Bauhaus to Our House uses Schröder as a shorthand for the whole ambition of modernist domestic architecture.
+Corporate identity systems built on flat primary-colour blocks against white grids have a direct line back to van Doesburg’s journal pages, whether their designers traced it or not.

-The movement’s central proposition — that one universal visual language can serve art, architecture, furniture, fashion and graphic design — is contested but never displaced.
-It is the operating assumption of design education globally.
+The movement’s central proposition — that one visual language can serve painting, furniture, architecture and graphic design simultaneously — has not been settled in either direction.
+It remains a working assumption of design education.

 Learn at TGDS